quicwg/base-drafts/draft-ietf-quic-recovery.md

 max_ack_delay:
-: The maximum amount of time by which the receiver intends to delay acknowledgments, in milliseconds.
-The actual ack_delay in a received ACK frame may be larger due to late timers, reordering, or lost ACKs.
+: The maximum amount of time by which the receiver intends to delay acknowledgments.
+The value is initialized to 0, and updated when the peer's transport parameters are received.
+The actual ACK Delay in a received ACK frame may be larger due to late timers, reordering, or lost ACKs.

 loss_time\[kPacketNumberSpace]:
 : The time at which the next packet in that packet number space will be